 Students can consult their pre-enrolment status (accepted, rejected or on waiting list) here: pre-enrolment applications status.

-Once a student has been accepted, following the instructions given in the acceptance e-mail, they have from 20 to 26 June (ordinary period), from 25 to 30 July (first extraordinary period) and from 10 to 11 September (second extraordinary period) to confirm their intention to participate on the Master's degree course.
-For those Master’s courses for which a confirmation fee must be paid, students have 5 days in which to pay said fee.
-If they fail to do so, their acceptance will automatically be cancelled and the next student on the waiting list will be duly notified.
+Once a student has been accepted, following the instructions given in the acceptance e-mail, they have from 14 to 18 June (ordinary period) and from 2 to 31 August (extraordinary period) to confirm their intention to participate on the Master's degree course over the GAUR platform.
+For those Master’s courses for which a confirmation fee must be paid, students must pay said fee in order to confirm their place.
+If they fail to do so, their acceptance will automatically be cancelled.

-Successful applicants who confirm their intention to study the Master’s degree in question will be requested by the University to begin the definitive registration process.
-In order to complete the registration process, students must submit both the original documentation and photocopies for comparison, or certified photocopies.
-Please consult the secretariat of your chosen Master’s course regarding the procedure for submitting said documentation.
+Successful applicants who confirm their intention to study the Master’s degree in question will be requested to begin the definitive registration process.
+In order to complete the registration process, students must submit both the original documents and photocopies for comparison, or certified photocopies.
+Please consult the secretariat of your chosen Master’s course regarding the procedure for submitting said documents.